cognigami/idb-example/index.md

 </html>
 ```

-Save your file with an .html extension.
+Save your file with an `.html` extension.
 Now, you can open the HTML file in a web browser and see the interface shown in the introduction.

 ### Create the user interface: Basic interactivity
 Let’s enable the buttons to respond to the code that we write.
-In this topic, complete the following steps by adding code inside the `script` element that you created in the **Create User Interface: Scaffolding** topic.
+In this task, complete the following steps by adding code inside the `script` element that you created in the **Create User Interface: Scaffolding** task.

 1\.
 Create empty functions that should do some work when a user clicks on a button.
 Because they’re empty, the functions are not useful yet.
-You start to make them useful by adding code in the following topics.
-Create a function for each of the four buttons.
+You start to make them useful by adding code in the following tasks.
+Create one function for each of the four buttons.

 ```
 	<script>